What Is AI Governance?

 How Reign Delivers AI Governance

-Reign is iTmethods' enterprise AI governance platform that provides all five pillars in a single control plane.
-The Reign AI Gateway governs every LLM interaction with policy enforcement, cost controls, and PII detection.
-The Reign Agentic Hub provides centralized governance for AI agents and MCP server connections.
-Evidence Books maintain immutable audit trails for every AI action.
+Reign is iTmethods' enterprise AI governance platform that delivers four native components in a single control plane.
+The Reign AI Gateway is MCP-native and governs every LLM interaction and autonomous-agent tool call with policy enforcement, cost controls, and PII detection.
+Model Lifecycle handles approved-model registry, change control, and drift detection.
+Evidence Engine maintains immutable audit trails for every AI action.
+Regulator Packs assemble those trails into submission-ready artifacts.

-- AI Gateway: LLM routing, cost governance, guardrails, and Flight Recorder audit logs
+• AI Gateway: MCP-native gateway with LLM routing, cost governance, guardrails, autonomous-agent tool-call governance, and complete audit logs